MichaelKatsoulis/latte/README.md

   For a quick test, replay the `multinet_1w_traffic` pcap file located under `resources` folder.
   This is a capture from real traffic generated using Multinet (1 worker) and the OpenDaylight controller.

-  In another shell, invoke the `tcpreplay` utility as follows:
+  To do this, invoke in another shell the `tcpreplay` utility as follows:
   ```bash
   sudo tcpreplay -i lo multinet_1w_traffic.pcap
   ```